Sheamus: World Heavyweight Champion (2012–2013)

 Sheamus faced Big Show for the World Heavyweight Championship on November at Survivor Series, defeating Big Show by disqualification, failing to win the title.
 Afterward, Sheamus repeatedly hit Big Show with a steel chair.
 This led to a Chairs match on 16 December at TLC: Tables, Ladders and Chairs, where Sheamus again failed to regain the title.
-On 24 December episode of Raw, Sheamus defeated Big Show in a non-title lumberjack match.
+On the 24 December episode of Raw, Sheamus defeated Big Show in a non-title lumberjack match.

-On 27 January 2013, at the Royal Rumble, Sheamus entered the Royal Rumble at number eleven, eliminating five other superstars before Ryback eliminated him.
+On 27 January 2013, at the Royal Rumble, Sheamus entered the Royal Rumble at number eleven, eliminating five other wrestlers before Ryback eliminated him.
 After being a frequent target of The Shield, Sheamus gained vengeance on the stable when he united with John Cena and Ryback to attack them.
 This culminated in a six-man tag team match at Elimination Chamber, where the Shield emerged victorious.
 In late February, Sheamus aligned himself with Randy Orton to feud with The Shield.
 Over the next weeks, Sheamus and Orton saved each other from attacks by The Shield and Big Show.
-On 15 March episode of SmackDown, Sheamus and Orton were then allowed to pick a third partner to face the Shield in a six-man tag team match at WrestleMania 29 and chose Ryback.
+On the 15 March episode of SmackDown, Sheamus and Orton were then allowed to pick a third partner to face the Shield in a six-man tag team match at WrestleMania 29 and chose Ryback.
 Three days later on Raw, however, Ryback was booked for another match at WrestleMania, leaving the spot open.
 Later that night, Big Show saved the two from an attack by The Shield and was recruited as their partner.
 On 7 April at WrestleMania 29, Sheamus, Orton and Big Show were defeated by The Shield, after which both men were knocked out by Big Show.
 The following night on Raw, Sheamus and Orton faced off in a match to earn a match with Big Show, however, the match ended in a no contest after Big Show interfered.
 Sheamus and Orton then defeated Big Show in two handicap matches on SmackDown and Raw.